aiidateam/aiida-core/docs/source/topics/schedulers.rst

 Batch Job Schedulers
 ====================

-The sections below describes the intrinsically supported *schedulers*, i.e. the batch job schedulers that manage the job queues and execution on any given computer.
+Batch job schedulers manage the job queues and execution on a compute resource.
+AiiDA ships with plugins for a range of schedulers, and this section describes the interface of these plugins.

-See also :ref:`this how-to <how-to:codes:scheduler>` for adding support for custom schedulers.
+See :ref:`this how-to <how-to:plugin-codes:scheduler>` for adding support for custom schedulers.

 PBSPro
 ------

-The `PBSPro`_ scheduler is supported (and it has been tested with version 12.1).
+The `PBSPro`_ scheduler is supported (tested: version 12.1).

 All the main features are supported with this scheduler.

-The :ref:`JobResource <topics:schedulers:job_resources>` class to be used when setting the job resources is the :ref:`topics:schedulers:job_resources:node`.
+Use the :ref:`topics:schedulers:job_resources:node` when setting job resources.

 .. _PBSPro: http://www.pbsworks.com/Product.aspx?id=1

 SLURM
 -----

-The `SLURM`_ scheduler is supported (and it has been tested with version 2.5.4).
+The `SLURM`_ scheduler is supported (tested: version 2.5.4).

 All the main features are supported with this scheduler.

-The :ref:`JobResource <topics:schedulers:job_resources>` class to be used when setting the job resources is the :ref:`topics:schedulers:job_resources:node`.
+Use the :ref:`topics:schedulers:job_resources:node` when setting job resources.

 .. _SLURM: https://slurm.schedmd.com/

 SGE
 ---

-The `SGE`_ scheduler (Sun Grid Engine, now called Oracle Grid Engine) is supported (and it has been tested with version GE 6.2u3), together with some of the main variants/forks.
+The `SGE`_ scheduler (Sun Grid Engine, now called Oracle Grid Engine) and some of its main variants/forks are supported (tested: version GE 6.2u3).

 All the main features are supported with this scheduler.

-The :ref:`JobResource <topics:schedulers:job_resources>` class to be used when setting the job resources is the :ref:`topics:schedulers:job_resources:par`.
+Use the :ref:`topics:schedulers:job_resources:par` when setting job resources.

 .. _SGE: https://en.wikipedia.org/wiki/Oracle_Grid_Engine

 LSF
 ---

-The IBM `LSF`_ scheduler is supported and has been tested with version 9.1.3 on the CERN `lxplus` cluster.
+The IBM `LSF`_ scheduler is supported (tested: version 9.1.3 on the CERN `lxplus` cluster).

 .. _LSF: https://www-01.ibm.com/support/knowledgecenter/SSETD4_9.1.3/lsf_welcome.html

 Torque
 ------

-`Torque`_ (based on OpenPBS) is supported (and it has been tested with Torque v.2.4.16 from Ubuntu).
+`Torque`_ (based on OpenPBS) is supported (tested: version 2.4.16 from Ubuntu).

 All the main features are supported with this scheduler.

-The :ref:`JobResource <topics:schedulers:job_resources>` class to be used when setting the job resources is the :ref:`topics:schedulers:job_resources:node`.
+Use the :ref:`topics:schedulers:job_resources:node` when setting job resources.

 .. _Torque: http://www.adaptivecomputing.com/products/open-source/torque/